Bridging the Gaps Program/STEP Program

 Algebra II and Trigonometry

-The Math Advantage Prep course will review the fundamentals of mathematics.
+The Algebra I course will review the fundamentals of mathematics.
 The fundamentals include the basic operations of arithmetic on whole numbers, fractions and decimals.
 These operations will be used in dealing with ratio, proportions, percent, simple geometry and algebra.
-As students demonstrate understanding of these basic concepts, they will progress into higher-level topics such as the use of variables; properties of numbers and of equality; solving equations and inequalities; problem solving.
-The Math Advantage Prep course will follow the Common Core State Standards, as well as the mathematical practices which are designed for students to achieve success in the major topics that Pre-Algebra covers.
+As students demonstrate their understanding of these basic concepts, they will progress into higher-level topics such as the use of variables, properties of numbers and of equality; solving equations and inequalities; problem solving.
+The Algebra I course will follow the Common Core State Standards, as well as the mathematical practices which are designed for students to achieve success in the major topics that Algebra covers.

 Computer Repairing Workshop